drtill/Kachabazar_Store/README.md

 Configuration & Deployment:

-We use Vercel for Development if you use Vercel for development then just follow the Vercel Documentation, You can also deploy this any other hosting services if you want."# Kachabazar_Store"
+We use Vercel for Development if you use Vercel for development then just follow the Vercel Documentation, You can also deploy this any other hosting services if you want.